mskcc/tempo/README.md

 Inspiration from `Sarek` at the NBIS and SciLifeLab in Sweden: https://github.com/SciLifeLab/Sarek

-Vaporware containes several pipeline scripts (alignment.nf, somatic.nf).
+Vaporware containes several pipeline scripts (make_bam_and_qc.nf, somatic.nf).
 Detalied explanation for each step is provided bellow.

 ### Setup instructions